tlvaldepena/vectorsurv.org/_policy/privacy.md

 ### Google Analytics

 We use Google Analytics to recognize you and link the devices you use when you visit our Services on your browser or mobile device, log in to your account on our Services, or otherwise engage with us.
 We share a unique identifier with Google to facilitate the service.
 Google Analytics allows us to better understand how our users interact with our Services and to tailor our content to you.
 For information on how Google Analytics collects and processes data, as well as how you can control information sent to Google, review Google's website, “How Google uses data when you use our partners’ sites or apps” located at [https://www.google.com/policies/privacy/partners/](https://www.google.com/policies/privacy/partners/){:target="\_blank"}.
-You can learn about Google Analytics’ currently available opt-outs, including the Google Analytics Browser Ad-On here: [https://tools.google.com/dlpage/gaoptout/](https://tools.google.com/dlpage/gaoptout/){:target="\_blank"}.
+You can learn about Google Analytics’ currently available opt-outs, including the Google Analytics Browser Add-On here: [https://tools.google.com/dlpage/gaoptout/](https://tools.google.com/dlpage/gaoptout/){:target="\_blank"}.

 ## 5. Sharing of Personal Data